mohit2708/study/python/7_oops/1_oops.md

 |       | [What is Concrete Method?](#ques-what-is-concrete-method)                                      |

 ### Object-Oriented Programming (OOPS)
+* Object-oriented programming (OOP) is a programming style that organizes code around objects, rather than functions and logic.
-Main Concepts of Object-Oriented Programming (OOPs)
+* Main Concepts of Object-Oriented Programming (OOPs)
 * [Class](#ques-What-is-Class)
 * [Objects](#ques-What-is-Object)
 * Polymorphism